 Substance abuse counseling in most facilities takes place within the context of a team of professionals, including doctors, nurses, social workers and psychologists, where the counselor stays involved with the client throughout the entire treatment process.

 The counselor provides the assessment of the client, asking questions that help the entire team plan appropriate interventions and counseling services.
-For more information on substance abuse counseling within a treatment facility, click here.
+For more information visit substance abuse counseling.

 The substance abuse counselor then focuses on getting the client to stop using drugs or alcohol, and helping him or her stay drug-free.
 They discuss how to identify triggers that cause clients to crave drugs or alcohol, such as a time or place where they used the drugs, people they used with, and stressful situations that contributed to the abuse.

 According to the SAMHSA document What Is Substance Abuse Treatment?, counselors help clients:

 - See the problem and become motivated to change

 - Repair damaged relationships with family and friends

 - Build new friendships with people who don't use alcohol or drugs

 Locations Where Substance Use Treatment Was Received among Persons Aged 12 or Older: 2008*

 Substance abuse treatment and counseling occurs in facilities dedicated to helping those with abuse and addiction disorders, or hospitals and doctor's offices where individuals seek help for the ravages of abuse on abusers' physical and mental health.